CompuTec/computec-docs/docs/processforce/index.md

     Administration → System Initialization → General Settings → ProcessForce tab
 :::

-Here you can define general ProcessForce settings, e.g. set default values or time constraints for many of the add-on features.
+Here you can define general CompuTec ProcessForce settings, e.g. set default values or time constraints for many of the add-on features.

 To find out more about every tab and options on it, click [here](./user-guide/system-initialization/general-settings/overview.md).